vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Avānta reckoning, 659.
 Akṣayya-tytiyā, details of vrata Amarakośa, 29, 84, 117, 477,

-on, 88-89; one of the most 668n, 742 ( ntpāta and upasar auspic:ous tithis in the year, ga are synonyms ), 743, 803n 89; referred to in Viṣnu- (names of dig-gajas ), 838 dharmasūtra, 88; third tithi (defines Purāṇa ); date of, acc. of Vaiśākha bright half is so to Max Müller, Hoernle and called 88.
+on, 88-89; one of the most 668n, 742 ( ntpāta and upasar auspic:ous tithis in the year, ga are synonyms ), 743, 803n 89; referred to in Viṣṇu- (names of dig-gajas ), 838 dharmasūtra, 88; third tithi (defines Purāṇa ); date of, acc. of Vaiśākha bright half is so to Max Müller, Hoernle and called 88.

 Mr. Oak, 840n; commentary Alberoni, a, of a work on 'India' of Kṣirasvānin on, 840n, 850n;